DonnieTD/NodeBackEndBase/ReadMe.txt

 Add csurf ( FIRST ... )

-And then maybe think about making it TRUELY restfull ( AHA ) which to me seems to be the as important to Express as functions are to react...
+And then maybe think about making it TRUELY restfull ( AHA (Not the new paradime ...)) which to me seems to be the the most important change we can make

 Down with the class component lol XD